-Our work programme is led by the SI team as a central resource of ESG expertise, including on climate change and investment professionals have their own responsibilities to integrate ESG issues within investment decisions and management.
-In addition, the Corporate Strategy (including Communications and Legal) and the Investment Operations (including Risk) teams provide relevant support for the SI work undertaken.
+Our work programme is led by the SI team as a central resource of ESG expertise, while other investment professionals have their own responsibilities to integrate ESG issues within investment analysis, decision-making and management.
+Corporate Strategy (including Communications and Legal) and the Investment Operations (including Risk) teams provide relevant support for the SI work undertaken.